lordofscripts/wipechromium/README.md

 > `wipechromium -browser Chromium -name "Profile X"`

 which will clean up both the profile data and the profile cache in one run.

+### Problems?

+* As stated, after installation it is advised to use the `-scan` option.
+* If scans says all is good but you still doubt, run it with the `-dry` option, it will tell you what it would have DELETED without actually doing it!
+* Error?
+Well, run it with the `-log` option and open a discussion.

 ##### Other Credits